That Hurt My Feelings

-How many times have you heard someone say or said that your feelings were hurt?
-Probably anytime you felt criticized, rejected or thought that people were disapproving.
-For years, we’ve stated that ‘our feelings are hurt’ when people say unkind things about us, or to us.
-We firmly believe that we should just acknowledge that our feelings were hurt in the experience.
-Alternatively, if slighted, in any way, we should alert people about our hurt feelings.
+How many times have you heard someone say or said, “That hurt my feelings.”
+Probably anytime you felt criticized, rejected, or thought that people were disapproving.
+We’ve stated that ‘our feelings are hurt’ when people say unkind things about us.

-Therefore, if someone says something offensive, unkind, rude, or disrespectful to me or about me, and feelings are hurt, I should logically be able to state, without reservation, which of those five feelings was hurt.
-However, the reality is that no one can define which of the five feelings categories were hurt, because feelings, by themselves cannot be hurt.
+The reality is that no one can define which of the five feelings categories were hurt, because feelings, by themselves cannot be hurt.
+Click To Tweet

-Working with families through the years, I see many men that do not think about feelings.
-It is not a question of not having them; however, many men, conditioned from childhood, do not relate to experiences from a feeling perspective, therefore, they are perplexed and baffled when some woman tells them that he hurt her feelings.
+Working with families over the years, I see many men that do not think about feelings.
+It is not a question of not having them.
+However, many men, conditioned from childhood, do not relate to experiences from a feeling perspective.
+Often they seem perplexed and baffled when some woman tells them that he hurt her feelings.

 Egos tend to be hurt when it is: